 A tax attorney knows the proper procedures and can ensure the accuracy of your documents.
 It’s best to have a professional by your side, not just for morale support (which can help!) but for their knowledge and expertise.

-Pay your tax debt if you can afford to do so.
+Pay your back taxes if you can afford to do so.
 Of all your creditors, the IRS has the most power, quite frankly, to make your life miserable.

 Not paying the IRS can result in: